summer wildlife of coast and heath

 Day 1 Our holiday starts at our accommodation in the village of Kingston, near Corfe Castle, where we will meet in time for an introduction to the holiday and our first dinner together.

-Day 3 This morning we leave the Purbecks and head to the coast, to visit, according to Hardy, ‘that Gibraltar of the north’ – Portland.
-The disused quarries are home to wildflowers and butterflies: Adonis Blue, Small Blue, Dingy and Grizzled Skippers and Green Hairstreak should all be on the wing, with Pyramidal and Bee Orchids in flower.
-Amongst jumbled rocks, we hope to find Common Wall Lizard, an introduced species from southern Europe which now makes its home here.
-From Portland we enjoy panoramic views of Chesil Beach, one of the largest shingle beaches in Britain, and at Ferrybridge we will explore the beach and shingle flora.
+Day 3 This morning we head to the coast, to visit, according to Hardy, ‘that Gibraltar of the north’ – Portland.
+The disused quarries here are home to wildflowers and butterflies: Adonis Blue, Small Blue, Dingy and Grizzled Skippers and Green Hairstreak should all be on the wing, with Pyramidal and Bee Orchids in flower.
+Amongst the jumbled rocks, we hope to find Common Wall Lizard, an introduced species from southern Europe which now makes its home on the south-facing slopes.
+From Portland we will enjoy panoramic views of Chesil Beach, one of the largest shingle beaches in Britain and at Ferrybridge we will explore the beach and shingle flora.
 If time allows, we will also stop in at Lodmoor RSPB reserve to look for birds and dragonflies on the wetlands.
 After dinner, for those who wish to, we will head out again, back to a local heathland where, as dusk falls, we will listen for the churring song and wing-flapping display of Nightjars and squeaking of Woodcock as they display overhead.

 Day 5 One final breakfast, and then it is time to bid farewell to Kingston and to head home, hopefully taking some good memories of the special creatures and beautiful views of this part of Dorset.